Minister Of State For Energy Meets Iranian Counterpart

 Date

-Doha, Qatar: Minister of State for energy Affairs HE Eng.
-Saad bin Sherida Al Kaabi met Thursday with Minister of Energy of the Islamic Republic of Iran HE Abbas Aliabadi, who is visiting Doha.
+(MENAFN- Gulf Times) HE Minister of State for energy Affairs Eng.
+Saad bin Sherida Al Kaabi met Thursday with Minister of Energy of the Islamic Republic of Iran Abbas Aliabadi, who is visiting Doha.

 During the meeting, they discussed bilateral relations and cooperation in the field of energy between Qatar and Iran, and ways to develop them.